What are the requirements for admission?

 Do you offer a terminal MA in Psychology?

 No we do not.
 Students interested in pursuing an MA at the University of Chicago are encouraged to apply to MAPSS (Master of Arts Program in the Social Sciences) where students have the opportunity to concentrate in psychology.
-New in 2016 is the MA in Computational Social Science.
+Another terminal MA is the MA in Computational Social Science.

 Do you offer a PhD or MA in counseling or clinical Psychology?